Why do I have to pay transaction fees?

 Why are the fees so high?

-What fee does Jaxx have?
+What fee does Jaxx Liberty have?

-Jaxx is completely free and does not charge you any fees.
+Jaxx Liberty is completely free and does not charge you any fees.
 100% of the mining fees paid for transactions go to the miners validating that transaction and including it in a block.
-Jaxx does not receive any remuneration from this transaction.
+Jaxx Liberty does not receive any remuneration from this transaction.

 How are BTC fees calculated, is it a % of the amount I send?

-For ex: If a certain BTC Wallet has received 0.1BTC through 10 incoming transactions, 0.01BTC each, when attempting to send out the entire balance of the wallet (0.1BTC), the cost for that transaction will be much higher than another BTC Wallet that received that same amount, 0.1BTC, in a single transaction, and is trying to send it all as well.
+For example: If a certain BTC Wallet has received 0.1BTC through 10 incoming transactions, 0.01BTC each, when attempting to send out the entire balance of the wallet (0.1BTC), the cost for that transaction will be much higher than another BTC Wallet that received that same amount, 0.1BTC, in a single transaction, and is trying to send it all as well.
 This is because the transaction file in the first example needs to have the information for all 10 input transactions vs. the 2nd example that only needs the information for one incoming transaction.
-These are the blockchain rules, not something specific to how Jaxx works.
+These are the blockchain rules, not something specific to how Jaxx Liberty works.